 - 1. From the Admin drop-down menu in teh menu bar at the top of your desktop, choose Restore Factory Default.

 - 2. In the Restore Factory Default settings screen, check the boxes beside the settings you want to reset to default value.

 - Background activity settings

 - Controller settings

 - Physical drive settings

-- Enclosure settings
+- Subsystem settings

-- Smart Fan setting

-- 3. Click the Submit button.
+- · Click the Submit button.

-- 4. In the Confirmation box, type the word "confirm" in the field provided and click the Confirm button.
+- 3. In the Confirmation box, type the word "confirm" in the field provided and click the Confirm button.